 In this course, the role of government in the economy is explored within the general context of market failure and social equity.
 Topics include allocation of goods and services, income distribution, externalities, public goods, and public choice theory.
 This course also examines the impact of macroeconomic events and policy decisions on the budgets and service levels of public entities.

 This course focuses on how government and public organizations serve their stakeholders, the manner in which their services are carried out, how resources are managed, and how regulatory powers are complied with and/or managed.
-In accordance with UN guidelines on public governance, issues related to transparency, participation, and accountability are also examined.
+The best practices in public governance, issues related to transparency, participation, and accountability are examined.

 This course provides an introduction to the revenue and expenditure structure of the public sector, including revenue policy, expenditure policy, and budget structure and administration.